Key Definitions

 - A hand pump shared by more than one household.
 Where a hand pump is fitted to a hand dug well, the well must be lined with cast in place or pre-cast concrete, brick or stone, and fully covered with a slab.

-Service radius – households served must be within 500m radius of water kiosks and hand pumps.
+Service radius – households served must be within 500m for non-Arid Counties and 1,000m for Arid Counties.

 Flow rate - a water point must have a minimum flowrate of 0.16 litres per second.
 Where water rationing is in place, a household must have access to at least 20 litres of water per household member per day from the water point, held in storage containers.